-LŠSS classes are taught by members of the Institute of Czech Studies along with the academic staff and PhD students from Charles University’s Faculty of Arts, and long-term partners of the CU FA Institute of Czech Studies who teach classes within the Czech Studies courses and courses for foreign students at CU FA.
+LŠSS classes are taught by members of the Institute of Czech and Deaf Studies along with the academic staff and PhD students from Charles University’s Faculty of Arts, and long-term partners of the CU FA Institute of Czech and Deaf Studies who teach classes within the Czech Studies courses and courses for foreign students at CU FA.

 Adamovičová Ana